How to Get the Equity Out of Your Home: Comparing the Options

 A monthly credit limit with a draw and repayment period with a home equity line of credit?

-If you’re interested in Truehold's Sale-Leaseback option, our team will work with you to determine qualification by reviewing your credit score and your holistic financial health.
+If you’re interested in Truehold's sell and stay transaction, our team will work with you to determine qualification.

 Senior Manager of Sales at Truehold - A Thought-Leader in Real Estate